3M National Student Fellowship

 Because this is an educational leadership award, the package’s greatest challenge is defining and demonstrating educational leadership, which goes beyond transcripts, lists of committees chaired, and clubs and/or groups joined.
 The individual will have to be “brought to life” through concrete evidence, examples, quotes, compelling anecdotes, persuasive support letters, and the inspiring believability of the nominee’s own words.
 Tell the story of yourself as a learner, a thought-provoker, a visionary, and a community member in action.
 Do not over-use disciplinary or academic jargon.

 The adjudication committee is interested in applications reflecting the applicant’s creativity, distinctiveness and personality, and shedding light on an exceptional leadership profile.
 The nominator (see below) is encouraged to “make a case” for the applicant’s leadership profile by connecting the material within the package to show how the applicant is deserving of this Fellowship.
+See the additional material “What Adjudicators are Looking For: Tips for Students and Nominators” to see more about what adjudicators are looking for when they read each file.

 Formatting and page limits: